 I am a PhD candidate at the Department of Computer Science at the University of Crete, Greece.
 However, my story is not all written in the Computer Science (CS) department.
 I started as a mathematician actually.
 To be honest, I was not really happy with my choice for several years until I discovered computational mathematics.
-Therefore, after completing my degree, I decided to pursue a master’s degree (MSc) at the Computational and Applied Mathematics Department.
-Unfortunately, it was even harder for me because in contrast to what I was expecting there was no programming but more and more difficult math!
-Thankfully, I completed that degree too; however, I was really disappointed with what my career would be like after that.
-So, I applied for a second master’s degree (MSc) in Computer Science to enable me to combine all of my interests but most importantly, become finally happy and confident with what I do.
-It took me a lot of effort to admit that to myself and was not an easy decision to make, but again, being in an unwanted career that defines what you do for the rest of your life, is unhealthy for you and probably quite miserable.
+Therefore, I applied for a master’s degree (MSc) in Computer Science where I would be able to practice and develop my computational skills.
+It took me many years and a lot of effort to take such a decision since of my little background in programming, but being in an unwanted career that defines what you do for the rest of your life is neither an easy choice.

 This was my first experience at womenENcourage and it was pretty amazing!
 I really enjoyed the HACKATHON that gave me the opportunity to work with a team.
 I had to work with people that I have just met, that spoke a different language, from completely different fields of study to mine and these pushed my limits regarding my patience and my communication skills.
 I truly enjoyed meeting all those girls around the world, connecting with them and trying to work on an idea as a team.
 Being a member of a team takes effort: you have to be accurate, act fast, cooperate, listen to what others have to say, accept them as they are but most importantly, feel useful, achieve the goals and be creative.
 At the end, we did not win the prize but we were quite satisfied and proud of our work.
 Every team member worked hard on their part and it was a true win to see the sparkle on our faces as we finalized our project.
 It was a memorable experience and I could do it all over again!